rajdakin/box86-fosdem2021-content/performances.md

 # Box86 speed {#speed}

-So in real world applications and games, things will in between thoses 2 extreme tests cases.
+So in real world applications and games, things will be in between those two extreme test cases.

 Note that things like SSE opcodes are converted to NEON ones, and most of the time a 1:1 conversion is done, making optimized SSE/SSE2 codes quite optimal in box86.
-It's more difficult with SSE3/SSSE3, and converted code get slower. \
+It's more difficult with SSE3/SSSE3, and converted code gets slower. \
 Wrapped functions gets native speeds, and emulated cpu will be at least 50% of what it could be if it was a native app (or even lower if the app/games contains ASM hand optimized routines).
 The resulting speed will be something in between depending of the percentage of emulated code vs wrapped lib ratio...